Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

   - For example: You might be tasked with finding out if a specific user logged in on a specific day.
 You would first find the access log file for that day and then need to verify if the specific user was inside that log file.

-We have previously used preview commands, such as `head`, `more`, `tail`, and `less`, in order to view a file's contents.
+We have previously used preview commands – such as `head`, `more`, `tail`, and `less` – in order to view a file's contents.
 The challenges of using preview commands to search for data inside a file include:

   - Files that are large in size take a long time to scan for data.